 Hope at the Inn (HATI) was developed in 2013 utilizing the knowledge and experience gained from similar shelters already in existence.
-In addition, HATI Boards and Committees are working to ensure the HATI community is one in which no individual who is homless is without an opportunity to obtain emergency shelter, suitable housing, and the services and the support essential to becoming self-sufficient.
+In addition, HATI Boards and Committees are working to ensure the HATI community is one in which no individual who is homeless is without an opportunity to obtain emergency shelter, suitable housing, and the services and the support essential to becoming self-sufficient.
 Hope at the Inn will strive to honor the dignity and diversity of each person served.

-To help Guests work toward independence, member congregations provide two meals per day, personal hygiene kits, and transportation.
 For the safety of Guests and Volunteers, the following are conditions for admission to the shelter: a personal search, alcohol breathalyzer testing, and a criminal background check.

-Churches and Volunteers must seek a balance between ensuring safety and preserving dignity, between compassionate care-giving and encouraging responsibility, and between maintaining authority and allowing personal choices.
+Churches and volunteers must seek a balance between ensuring safety and preserving dignity, between compassionate care-giving and encouraging responsibility, and between maintaining authority and allowing personal choices.